zghafari/keep-my-site-up/README.md

 # keep-my-site-up
-Simple batch script to keep shared hosting servers like GoDaddy up
+Simple bash and batch script to keep shared hosting servers like GoDaddy from going to sleep